gitlabhq/gitlabhq/doc/install/installation.md

     cd /home/git/gitlab

     # Checkout to stable release
-    sudo -u git -H git checkout 5-0-stable
+    sudo -u git -H git checkout stable

 **Note:**
-You can change `5-0-stable` to `master` if you want the *bleeding edge* version, but do so with caution!
+You can change `stable` to `master` if you want the *bleeding edge* version, but do so with caution!

 ## Configure it